bazz1tv/snestracker/README.md

 Special thanks to Blargg.

-Shoutout to byuu, Neviksti, mukunda (eKid), Oli (Vilxdryad) and the snesdev community!
+Shoutout to byuu, Neviksti, mukunda (eKid), Oli (Vilxdryad), RowanDDR, and the snesdev community!